DeChrigi/artist_image_model2/README.md

 The downloadable file, "archive.zip," contains all the paintings organized into folders corresponding to each artist.
 I extracted and cleansed the data to correct naming errors in the folder structure, as detailed in the script "renameData.py."

-Subsequently, the paintings were divided into training and testing sets.
+Subsequently, the paintings were divided into training and testing sets via the split_traintest.py.
 The training set was exclusively used to train the models, while the test set was reserved for validating the models with previously unseen paintings.

 # Modeling

-For the modelling part I took different approaches to reach the best possible accuracy without overfitting the data.
+For the modeling phase, I employed various approaches to achieve the best possible accuracy without overfitting the data.

-I structured the model.py in different methods which could be considered as model-versioning.
+The model.py file is structured into different methods, which can be seen as model versioning.

-The V2 model was my first try with a cnn, which was also the foundation for the following version.
+Model V2: This version was my initial draft using a Convolutional Neural Network (CNN), which laid the foundation for subsequent versions.

-In the V4 model i tried adding more layers to see if it would improve the accuracy, but it had a negative effect (lower accuracy)
+Model V4: In this version, I experimented with adding more layers to see if it would improve accuracy.
+However, it had a negative effect, resulting in lower accuracy.

-In the V5 model i added a lower learning rate to reduce overfitting and it had a positive effect on the accuracy.
+Model V5: I reduced the learning rate to mitigate overfitting, which positively impacted the accuracy.

-In the V6 model i took a pretrained model VG16 and added my data to it.
-In the end, this was the model which resulted in the highest accuracy.
+Model V6: This version utilized a pretrained VGG16 model to which I added my data.
+Ultimately, this model achieved the highest accuracy.

-The datageneration was the same for all the models, image augmentation had a positive effect on the validation accuracy since without it the model was overfitting.
+The data generation process was consistent across all models.
+Image augmentation positively affected validation accuracy, as without it, the models tended to overfit.

 # Validation

-The notebook model_analysis gives deeper insights into how well the models performed.
-Here is TLDR version of it:
+The model_analysis notebook provides deeper insights into the models' performance.
+Here is a summary:

-V6: Val.
-Accuracy: 0.45
+V6: Validation Accuracy: 0.45
-V2: Val.
-Accuracy: 0.35
+V2: Validation Accuracy: 0.35
-V4: Val.
-Accuracy: 0.35
+V4: Validation Accuracy: 0.35
-V5: Val.
-Accuracy: 0.30
+V5: Validation Accuracy: 0.30

-For validating on how well the models actually performed i split the data into training and validation before even training the models.
-When training the model it uses all pictures in the ./dataset/training_images folder and splits those into training and validation when running the epochs.
+For validation, I split the data into training and validation sets before training the models.
+During training, all images in the ./dataset/training_images folder are used, and these are further split into training and validation sets during the epochs.

-For the actual validation of the models the pictures in the folder ./dataset/test_images are used.
-The models have never seen those pictures before and are therefore significant for validation.
+For actual validation, the images in the ./dataset/test_images folder are used.
+These images have never been seen by the models before, making them significant for validation.

-There is also a frontend application called 'application.py' in which you can experiment areound on how well the models perform.
+Additionally, there is a frontend application called application.py where you can experiment with and evaluate the models' performance.

 # Interpretation

-While an accuracy of 45% is not high enough to use the model in a professional environment, it is still better than an uneducated guess by a lot.
-The cause for the low accuracy probably lies in the fact that the dataset is not well balanced.
-There is a spread from 25 to 877 pictures depending on the class, which results in a model which is heavily influenced by certain classes.
-When adding more pictures to the undersupplied classes the result would likely be better.
+While an accuracy of 45% is not sufficient for professional use, it is still significantly better than a random guess.
+The likely reason for the low accuracy is the imbalance in the dataset.
+The number of images per class ranges from 25 to 877, causing the model to be heavily influenced by certain classes.
+Adding more images to the underrepresented classes would likely improve the results.

-Another challenge is while an artist follows a style, this is not always the case.
-Artists tend to change their style over time which results in different results.
-Artists also tend to drawdifferent motives like portraits, landscapes or abstract art.
-So the model has a difficult time if the artist has a broad repertoire.
+Another challenge is that, although artists often follow a particular style, this is not always consistent.
+Artists tend to change their style over time, resulting in varied outputs.
+Additionally, artists create different types of works, such as portraits, landscapes, or abstract art, which further complicates the model's task when the artist has a broad repertoire.

-The usecase itself was quite ambitious so im happy with an accuracy of 45%.
+Given the ambitious nature of the use case, I am satisfied with an accuracy of 45%.

 # Tutorial for setting up the project

-Since the models and the dataset are quite big, it was not possible to push everything to github, even when zipping them.
+Since the models and the dataset are quite large, it was not possible to push everything to github, even when zipping them.

 I stored the dataset and the trained models under following url: https://drive.google.com/drive/u/0/folders/1VAaWbAD05p-8gmAP-vrFa4cObJQJ5UzO